wp-plugins/rublon/readme.txt

 * Improved error handling

 = 1.1.4 =
-* User accounts secured by Rublon are marked with a Rublon icon on the user list in the Administration Panel
+* User accounts protected by Rublon are marked with a Rublon icon on the user list in the Administration Panel
 * The process of securing a user's account with Rublon has been technically improved
 * Advanced error handling during plugin activation